He turned his head indolently until his gaze fell upon the three grey floor-standing cabinets. The rightmost door glared at him.

-Lazy eyes meandered around the dimly lit and expansive cabin.
-To the two exquisite framed images on the beige wall, their haunting beauty enhanced by the subdued atmosphere.
-“Sunrise Through Mist Over Keljan City” took on an almost menacing air, the tower tips of the urban jungle were as needles sunk treacherously in a creamy deep-pile carpet.
-“Tryn From Tryn Station” was a smothering sphere, the planet’s intangible gaseous bulk seeming to reach ever outwards to suppress the sun’s rays which foolishly sought to cascade past its askance northern polar rim.
+Lazy eyes took in the dimly lit and expansive cabin.
+The two exquisite framed images on the beige wall, their haunting beauty enhanced by the subdued atmosphere.
+“Sunrise Through Mist Over Keljan City” took on a menacing air; the tower tips of the urban jungle were as needles sunk treacherously in a creamy deep-pile carpet.
+“Tryn From Tryn Station” was a smothering sphere, the planet’s intangible gaseous bulk reaching ever outwards to suppress the sun’s rays which foolishly sought to cascade past its askance northern polar rim.

 The scenes were lessons in majesty, the photographs the epitome of perfection, the frames nothing more and nothing less than symbiotic partners for their contents and the environs.

-Trappings of a Captaincy, personality for an anonymous room.
+Trappings of a Captaincy, individuality for an anonymous room.

 His gaze followed the ray’s path to where it impinged on the thick square window pane, then continued beyond, unchallenged, into infinity.